0xbs/what-did-i-dispel-2/README.md

 Install addon and dispel something.
 You see a link to the debuff dispelled in the chat window.
 Left click on the link to see a small window with a description of the buff/debuff.
 Right click on the name of the buff to show a link to wowhead.com.
-Type "/dispel help" and hit return to get a list of commands.
+Type `/dispel help` and hit return to get a list of commands.

 Supported commands